jiowchern/Regulus.Remote/READMEodl.md

 ### Protocol
-Create a message component to handle the communication requirements between client and server.
+Create a protocol component to handle the communication requirements between client and server.

 **Create Project.**
 ```powershell